 Sometimes it’s the slightest thing that will trigger a resisting charge, such as:

 The bottom line is, if the officer was upset or frustrated with you, he or she may have it out for you.
 Don’t let a bogus charge by fabrication or exaggeration ruin your future.
-Having an experienced Miami criminal defense attorney by your side is important.
-At Fischer Redavid PLLC, we know how to talk to prosecutors so that they can comfortably talk to the officers.
+Having an experienced Hollywood obstruction of justice attorney by your side is important.
+At Fischer Redavid PLLC, our criminal defense lawyers know how to talk to prosecutors so that they can comfortably talk to the officers.

 Another form of obstruction of justice is tampering.
 This happens when a person meddles or interferes with a criminal investigation in an attempt to change the course of the proceedings.

 When the state or federal government prosecutes, they often need witnesses to prove its case.
 If you interfere, they will come after you in full force.
 Don’t go about this time alone.
 Our Hollywood criminal defense attorney has always sided with the accused and we are ready to fight for you aggressively to obtain the results that you want and deserve.

 Call the obstruction of justice lawyers at Fischer Redavid PLLC for a free consultation today!